SpectraLogic/python-can/doc/interfaces.rst

 CAN Interface Modules
 ---------------------

-**python-can** hides the low-level, device-specific interfaces to controller area network adapters in interface dependant modules.
+**pythoncan** hides the low-level, device-specific interfaces to controller area network adapters in interface dependant modules.
 However as each hardware device is different, you should carefully go through your interface's documentation.